-Find it at 1961 East 7th Street, and connect on Facebook, Twitter and Instagram.
-Brunch is served Sunday, 11 a.m. – 2 p.m. (full menu).
+Find it at 1961 E. 7th St. Brunch is served11 a.m. to 2 p.m. on Sunday (full menu).
 Agenda guide: 3 quick things to know about brunch at The Stanley

 Best party brunch

-Must-try brunch item: Huevos Rancheros, with a housemade tortilla, double beans, ranchero sauce, 2 eggs sunny-side up, avocado and bacon ($13)
+Must-try brunch item: Huevos Rancheros with a housemade tortilla, double beans, ranchero sauce, two eggs sunny-side up, avocado and bacon ($13)